ePages-de/epages-devportal/_posts/2018/2018-02-15-kubernetes-meetup-hamburg-setting-up-a-multi-tenant-kubernetes-cluster.md

 ---
 layout: post
-title: Hamburg Kubernetes Meetup - Building a Multi-Tenant Kubernetes Container Cloud
+title: Hamburg Kubernetes / Cloud Native Meetup - Building a Multi-Tenant Kubernetes Container Cloud
 date: 2018-02-15
-header_image: public/container-cloud.jpg
+header_image: private/k8s-meetup-2018-02.jpg
 header_position: center
 category: events
 tags: ["kubernetes", "meetup"]
 authors: ["Oliver Z.", "Dirk"]
 ---

+This week ePages hosted the Hamburg Kubernetes / Cloud Native Meetup.
+With 46 participants actually showing up, the room was full but not yet packed with Kubernauts being eager to learn & discuss.

-Smooth sailing with Kubernetes?
+## Smooth sailing with Kubernetes?

-That is certainly possible, except if you want to setup a multi-tenant Kubernetes container cloud on your own hardware, like [Christian](https://twitter.com/chrishuen){:target="_blank"} [Hüning](https://github.com/christianhuening){:target="_blank"} and the Hamburg University of Applied Sciences (HAW Hamburg) did.
+That is certainly possible, except if you want to setup a multi-tenant Kubernetes cluster on your own hardware, like [Christian](https://twitter.com/chrishuen){:target="_blank"} [Hüning](https://github.com/christianhuening){:target="_blank"} and the Hamburg University of Applied Sciences (HAW Hamburg) did.

 In a very entertaining talk Christian shared experiences they learned the hard way.